0330 822 0505

 60% £32,000

-Your salary isn’t the only thing that can make a difference to how much you can borrow and what an £80,000 mortgage will cost you in monthly repayments.
-Here are some of the other areas that can affect the amount of lenders and deals you qualify for.
+Your salary isn’t the only thing that can make a difference in how much you can borrow and what an £80,000 mortgage will cost you in monthly repayments.
+Here are some of the other areas that can affect the number of lenders and deals you qualify for.

-• Your credit score: this can give lenders a decent snapshot of your finances.
-So, it’s worth downloading all your credit reports before you start the process of applying for mortgages.
-This way you can get your broker to help you improve any low-scoring areas.
-Don’t worry if you’ve bad credit or had a previous rejection.
-Your broker will also be able to introduce you to lenders comfortable with bad credit applicants.
+• Your credit score: This can give lenders a decent snapshot of your finances.
+So, it’s worth downloading all your credit reports before you start applying for mortgages.
+This way, you can get your broker to help you improve low-scoring areas.
+Don’t worry if you’ve had bad credit or a previous rejection.
+Your broker will also be able to introduce you to lenders who are comfortable with bad credit applicants.

 • Deposit and loan-to-value: A larger deposit reduces your LTV and can lead to better rates and terms.
-But, some lenders will offer great deals even if you’re only able to put down a small deposit.
+But some lenders will offer great deals even if you can only put down a small deposit.

-• Type of mortgage: you’ll have the option of setting up an arrangement that best suits your needs.
-The choices around the structure of your mortgage can involve picking between fixed and variable rates, or even opting for an interest-only mortgage.
+• Type of mortgage: You can set up an arrangement that best suits your needs.
+The choices around the structure of your mortgage can involve picking between fixed and variable rates or even opting for an interest-only mortgage.
 Each option will have its own effect on your final monthly cost.

-• Your income type: whether you earn a salary from an employer or if you’re self-employed can impact the monthly cost of your mortgage.
-Not only this, but your chosen profession and the structure of your income (e.g. freelance, zero-hours contract, overtime, bonuses and commissions) can impact your repayments.
+• Your income type: Whether you earn a salary from an employer or you’re self-employed can impact the monthly cost of your mortgage.
+Not only this, but your chosen profession and your income structure (e.g. freelance, zero-hours contract, overtime, bonuses and commissions) can impact your repayments.
 So, it’s worth speaking to the lender who’ll create the best arrangement for your specific type of income and job.

 Speak with a broker experienced with £80k mortgages

-We offer a free-broker matching service.
-This means we can quickly assess your income and mortgage needs, then pair you up with an experienced broker.
-One who’ll be able to introduce you to the most suitable lenders offering the best rates.
+We offer a broker-matching service.
+This means we can quickly assess your income and mortgage needs and pair you with an experienced broker who can introduce you to the most suitable lenders offering the best rates.

-Just call 0808 189 0463 or make an enquiry.
-We’ll set up a free, no obligation chat between you and an expert broker today.
+Just call 0330 822 0505 or make an enquiry.
+We’ll set up a free, no-obligation chat between you and an expert broker today.

 Ask A Quick Question